raygomes19/image-watermarking-app/README.md

 ## Features
 - Load images from local storage
 - Add text based watermarks
-- Adjust watermark position, opacity, and size
+- Adjust watermark position (using drag and drop), opacity, and size
 - Save watermarked images in various formats

 ## Technologies Used